 Professor Krakstad is leader of the the Bergen Gynecologic Cancer Research Group, which focuses on identifying molecular alterations underlying initiation and development of gynecologic cancers.
 The gained molecular knowledge from their studies will contribute to improved future clinical trials on molecularly targeted therapies.
 To improve disease detection and diagnosis, the aim is to identify and validate both imaging and molecular biomarkers, in close collaboration with the clinic.

-With a tight link between endometrial cancer and obesity/high age, the incidence of endometrial cancer is expected to rise.
+With a tight link between endometrial cancer and obesity, the incidence of endometrial cancer is expected to rise.
 Identifying specific patient populations that are likely to respond to therapy is therefore even more important.
-The increasing amount of genetic data generated from sequencing studies should be followed by functional studies to gain knowledge on tumor biology, to identify better biomarkers and to identify optimal treatment strategies for the individual patient.